Mm2PL/dankmod/README.md

-# Fabric Example Mod
+# DankMod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Compile it yourself or something.
+I wanted to learn how to create Minecraft mods.

 ## License

+This mod is licensed under MIT license.

-This template is available under the CC0 license.
+The template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.